-- 1. Describe the mechanism of matter-radiation interaction by induced dipole effect and the concept of molecular polarizability. - 2.
+- 1. To describe the mechanism of matter-radiation interaction by induced dipole effect and the concept of molecular polarizability. - 2.
 Develop the classical and quantum theories that justify the Raman effect. - 3.
 Describe the pure rotational and vibration-rotational Raman spectra of diatomic and polyatomic molecules and the selection rules for the different spectral transitions. - 4.
 Perform calculations on the position of the different vibrational bands and rotation lines of Raman spectra of simple molecules. - 5.
 Relate the Raman and IR activity of different vibrations in polyatomic molecules. - 6.
-Use the degree of polarization of vibrations, relate it to their symmetry, and determine molecular symmetry.
+To use the degree of polarization of vibrations, relate it to their symmetry, and determine molecular symmetry.

 - 1. Describe molecular electronic states and pure electronic transitions. - 2.
 Use the notation of electronic states in diatomic molecules and selection rules. - 3.
-Explain the vibrational structure of an electronic band making use of the Frank-Condon principle. - 4.
+Explaining the vibrational structure of an electronic band by means of the Frank-Condon principle. - 4.
 To describe the types of electronic transitions in polyatomic molecules. - 5.
-Explain the phenomena of deactivation of excited electronic states: fluorescence and phosphorescence. - 6.
-To study the photodissociation and predissociation processes. - 7.
+Explaining the phenomena of deactivation of excited electronic states: fluorescence and phosphorescence. - 6.
+To study the processes of photodissociation and predissociation. - 7.
 Describe the experimental methods and applications of electronic spectroscopy.

-VII. - WORKING HOURS AND DISTRIBUTION BY ACTIVITY
+VII. - HOURS OF WORK AND DISTRIBUTION BY ACTIVITY

 Activity Presential (hours) Autonomous work (hours) Credits

-Theoretical classes 56 56,5 4,5
+Theory lectures 56 56,5 4,5

 Seminars 20 17,5 1,5

 Tutorials / Directed work 8 12 0,8

-Laboratory practices 42 58 4,0
+Laboratory demonstrations 42 58 4,0

 Preparation of papers and exams 6 24 1,2

 Total 132 168 12